SysMedOs/LipidLynxX/README.md

 - Please use python 3.8.5 and run from source code.
 - Recommend to use "pip install -r requirements.txt" in an virtual env to install the dependencies
-- run `python LipidLynxX.py` to start.
+- run `python LipidLynxX.py` to start GUI.
+- run `python cli_lynx.py` to start GUI.
-- please check `lib\lynx\config.ini` for more settings of ports and max clients/workers
+- please check `lynx\config.ini` for more settings of ports and max clients/workers

 ## Instructions